quillkep/IT1025Fall2020FullTerm/Lab2b/readme.md

 ## Logic Gates and circuits
 * Explain what is meant by a truth table and apply your knowledge to a NAND gate.
 * How does the NAND gate truth table compare to that of an AND gate?
+* Complete the logic gate exercises word doc and upload to this folder.

 ## IEEE - Ethically Aligned Design
 * Explain the purpose of IEEE and the importance of ethics in device design